245.4881 Case management and family community support services.

 (b) Except as permitted by law and the commissioner under demonstration projects, case management services provided to children with severe emotional disturbance eligible for medical assistance must be billed to the medical assistance program under sections 256B.02, subdivision 8, and 256B.0625.

 (c) Case management services are eligible for reimbursement under the medical assistance program.
-Costs of mentoring, supervision, and continuing education may be included in the reimbursement rate methodology used for case management services under the medical assistance program.
+Costs of mentoring, supervision, and continuing education may be included in the reimbursement rate methodology used for case management services under the the medical assistance program.

 Subd.
 2. Notification and determination of case management eligibility. (a) The county board shall notify, as appropriate, the child, child's parent, or child's legal representative of the child's potential eligibility for case management services within five working days after receiving a request from an individual or a referral from a provider under section 245.4876, subdivision 4.

 (b) The county board shall send a notification written in plain language of potential eligibility for case management and family community support services.
 The notification shall identify the designated case management providers and shall contain: